culvertsoft/mgen/advanced_use_tabs/custom_wire_formats.md

 ---
 ---

 Classes generated with the MGen compiler do not contain any specific code for serialization.
 Instead they are generated with generic object visitor methods.
-For ideas on what other features besides serialization you could implement with these methods, see the section on [writing MGen object visitors](index_l_Advanced_use.html#h).
+For ideas on what other features besides serialization you could implement with these methods, see the section on <a target-tab="generic-visitors" class="active" href="index_l_Advanced_use.html#a">writing MGen object visitors</a>.

 MGen readers and writers (serializers) are hand-written classes able to exploit the generic visitor methods mentioned above.
 While these look slightly different java vs c++, the idea is the same.
 You dispatch your serializer to the object you wish to serialize, and you will receive a callback for every field.